1jour1vin

 About the estate:

 Frédéric Mabileau was one of the Loire Valley’s most iconic figures; he tragically passed away on Monday, August 31, in a microlight accident.
-He had taken over the entire 27-hectare family estate in 2003, with the help of his son, and had transitioned the vineyard to organic farming.
-Here, two types of soil predominate: clay-siliceous soils with a calcareous tendency, which produce the most taut and structured wines, and lower down, on the terrace overlooking the former bed of the Loire, siliceous, sandy, or stony soils—known as “graviers”—where the vines thrive, yielding a fruitier, more indulgent wine.
-The Saint-Nicolas wines on sale embody the delicacy of the appellation’s wines: those grown on gravel and clay-loam soils offer a full-bodied yet silky texture, with well-defined tannins and a clean fruitiness.
+He had taken over the entire 27-hectare family estate in 2003, with the help of his son, and transitioned the vineyards to organic farming.
+Here, two types of soil predominate: clay-siliceous soils with a calcareous tendency, which produce the most taut and structured wines, and lower down, on the terrace overlooking the ancient bed of the Loire, siliceous, sandy, or stony soils, known as “graviers,” where the vines thrive, yielding a fruitier and more indulgent wine.
+The Saint-Nicolas wines on sale embody the delicacy of the appellation’s wines: those grown on gravel and clay loam offer a full-bodied yet silky texture, with well-defined tannins and a clean fruitiness.
 The Rouillières wines charm with their juiciness and a very floral finish.
 For around fifteen euros, the Bourgueil Racines boasts a clay-gravel terroir that yields one of the most well-rounded wines of its appellation.
-The Chenin-des-Rouillères showcases the grape variety’s charming side without compromising its character.
+The Chenin-des-Rouillères showcases a charming facet of the grape variety without sacrificing any of its character.
 It is now joined by Chenin-du-Puy, from the Saumur region, in the same vein.
-This is one of the top priorities at Saint-Nicolas-de-Bourgueil!
+This is one of the top priorities in Saint-Nicolas-de-Bourgueil!

 Hachette Wine Guide